paritytech/capi/docs/getting_started/setup.md

 // ...
 ```

-This allows us to interact with the Capi CLI with `npm run capi`.
+We can now use `npm run capi` to run the Capi server.

 ## [capi.dev](https://capi.dev)